emoncms/emoncms/docs/user_guide/update.md

 If you upgrade from a previous version, you have to migrate your emoncms database :

-- Login to Emoncms and navigate to Setup > Admin > Update
+1. Login to Emoncms and navigate to Setup > Admin > Update
-- To update the database click on `Update Database`
+2. Click on `Update Database` to update the database only
-- Then click on `Apply Changes`:
+3. Then click on `Apply Changes`:
 ![migrate_database_to_uuid](/img/emoncms_update_migrate_database_to_uuid.png)